wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.8.9 =
+* New: Show a summary of selected tables and plugins in the backup push selection
+* New: Ask user to allow sending non-personalized usage information for improving the backup & staginguser experience
+* New: Adding improved and dedicated WP STAGING debug log for backup and staging.
+* New: Better support for custom ( backup ) tables without a wp core table prefix.
+Allow cloning / backup of custom tables that do not begin with a WP table prefix to an external database #1304
+* New: Now you can create a staging / backup environment for your entire multisite network #1263
+* New: Add new logic for showing update notification for PRO version, compatible to staged rollout releases #1308
+* New: Show warning notice about not changing wp-content or uploads dir path on staging / backup site #1313
+* Tweak: Disable the notice about not messing with uploads or wp-content directories in backup site #1385
+* Tweak: Lower memory consumption on backup creation #1301
+* Tweak: Fix open staging / backup site button and text #1321
+* Tweak: Layout of database comparison modal #1332
+* Tweak: Make staging / upgrade site upgrade routine run always #1358
+* Fix: Feedback modal not opened after disabling the backup plugin #1373
+* Fix: Prevent cloning error by enclosing table name with backticks in CLONE / BACKUP and PUSH jobs #1388
+* Fix: Duplicate primary key error that could occur on Push a backup / staging site #1322
+* Fix: Dont rename themes/plugins with tmp prefix during push of staging / backup site if content cleaning option is enabled #1305
+* Fix: No search & replace of wp option db_version if table prefix is db_, during CLONE / BACKUP / PUSH #1307
+* Fix: Avoid upgrade error if wp option wpstg_staging_sites is empty or not an array not an array #1331
+* Fix: Show an error if table can not be copied for any reason on cloning / backup process #1302
+* Fix: CSS issue vertical center align finish label after push #1311
+* Fix: Use WordPress local timezone when logging for clone and backups #1323
+* Fix: Better support for custom plugin directories on the staging / backup site #1314
+* Fix: Not all cloning / backup settings are cleaned during uninstall #1325
+* Fix: Staging / backup site does not have orange admin bar after cloning #1329
+* Fix: Warning if array key offset does not exist on search & replace of a backup #1334
+* Fix: Disable WordFence plugin on the staging /backup site to prevent by renaming .user.ini to .user.ini.bak #1338
+* Fix: Prevent empty database prefix in staging / backup site options if site is cloned to external database #1340
+* Fix: List of staging / backup sites contains duplicate entries if staging sites were initially created with wp staging free 2.8.6, then upgraded to pro 4.0.3 and pro 4.0.5 #1349
+* Fix: Show error and stop cloning / backup process if unable to create staging / backup site destination folder #1348
+* Fix: Fix issue about checking rest url on backup / staging site #1354
+* Fix: Fix exclude condition for tables during PUSH of a staging / backup site #1364
+* Fix: Fix PUSH process when no table is selected #1387
+* Fix: Enclose table name with backticks during quering in CLONE / BAKUP and PUSH jobs #1388

 = 2.8.8 =
 * New: Compatible up to WordPress 5.8.1